l2beat/l2beat/CONTRIBUTING.md

        that is located at `packages/frontend/src/components/table/TechnologyCell.tsx`.
 6. Make sure that things like linting, formatting and tests are all passing.
 To check their status you can run `yarn lint:fix`, `yarn format:fix` or `yarn test` respectively.
-We greatly encourge doing this before the last step as it shortens the amount of time needed for your project to be added.
+We greatly encourage doing this before the last step as it shortens the amount of time needed for your project to be added.
 7. Open a PR :D